shkurti/Python-Data-Visualization/README.md

 NOTE:
 I'm unable to provide the dataset here in github because it is very large.
-If you want to download the dataset please visit this link https://cloud.google.com/bigquery/public-data/noaa-gsod.
+If you want to download the dataset please visit this link https://console.cloud.google.com/marketplace/details/noaa-public/gsod.
 You have to create an account in order to be able to download the entire dataset.

+Dataset Details

+ This public dataset was created by the National Oceanic and Atmospheric Administration (NOAA) and includes global data obtained from the USAF Climatology Center.
+This dataset covers GSOD data between 1929 and present, collected from over 9000 stations.